DenisaTerchescu/stock-management-kotlin-app/README.md

 - [x] Supplier List Management: Display all suppliers with search functionality
 - [x] Supplier Detail: View and edit supplier information
 - [x] Unit tests

+## Architecture overview
+This project follows a clean MVVM architecture combined with a repository pattern, as it goes:
+- Model: For implementing proper DAOs for Room database operations
+- Repository: To communicate with/To abstract the data source
+- Hilt Dependency Injection: To provide dependencies such as repository and navigator
+- ViewModel: It interacts with the repository & it handles the UI logic and the state management by using Flows
+- View: The screen composables & UI components, which emit user events back to their viewmodel
+- Navigation: It uses a centralized Navigator class, in order to decouple the logic between the UI and the navigation